Chacaponquin/chaca/README.md

   type: mySchemaField({ a: 10, b: 20 });
 }

-// You can also make field an object of information using an nested schema {
+// You can also make the field an object of information using an nested schema {
+  name: schemas.person.firstName(),
+  age: schemas.dataType.int({ min: 18, max:90}),
-  type: new chaca.Schema({
+  userInf: new chaca.Schema({
     firstName: schemas.person.firstName(),
     favoriteCats: {
       type: schemas.animal.cat(),